microsoft/windows-ai-studio-templates/model_lab_configs/huggingface/laion/CLIP-ViT-B-32-laion2B-s34B-b79K/1/README.md

 | --------------------- | ----------------- | ---------- | ---------------------- |
 | QUInt16               | QUInt8            | 100        | 6.53724                |

-# Openai Clip vision optimization with QNN
+# laion Clip vision optimization with QNN

-This example performs Openai Clip optimization with QNN execution providers in one workflow.
+This example performs laion Clip optimization with QNN execution providers in one workflow.
 It performs the optimization pipeline:

 - *PyTorch Model -> Onnx Model -> QNN Quantized Onnx Model*